 Nomination.
 Potential new Fellows must have had published in the United Kingdom at least two substantial works (or a sufficient body of other work) in the English language of outstanding literary merit.
-They are first nominated by an existing Fellow; that nomination must then be seconded by another Fellow.
+They are first nominated by an existing Fellow or Honorary Fellow; that nomination must then be seconded by another Fellow or Honorary Fellow.

 Becoming a Fellow of the RSL is an honour like no other.
 We are elected not by some faceless bureaucratic committee but by our fellow writers and professional peers.
 Fellowship means everything to me.

 Voting.
-Our Council elect new Fellows twice a year.
+Our Council elects new Fellows once a year.
 Previously, Council members would place counters into a ballot box, which now serves a purely decorative role.
 Nominated candidates who have not been successful are reconsidered at every election for three years from the year in which they were proposed.